 MFA Fine Art students are based at the University's Knights Park campus.
-Kingston School of Art is unique in offering a close-knit community on a recently refurbished riverside campus.
-Friends and colleagues share student life, ideas and conversation, just a 30-minute train ride from London's world-leading galleries, museums and creative businesses.
+Kingston School of Art is unique in offering a close-knit community occupying a recently refurbished riverside campus.
+Friends and colleagues share student life, ideas and conversation, just a 30-minute train ride from London's world-leading galleries, museums and creative industries.

 The MFA Fine Art programme takes place in dedicated studio spaces directly opposite the recently refurbished state-of-the-art technical areas, the Stanley Picker Gallery and the undergraduate fine art studios.

 The workshops and studios at Knights Park are open for creative exploration and offer you plenty of opportunities to collaborate on projects and share ideas, whether you are studying or researching.
-Building on this open approach, there are many adaptable Architecture studio and workshop spaces, designed by Stirling Prize winning Haworth Tompkins, alongside active breakout spaces.
+Building on this open approach, there are many adaptable Architecture studio and workshop spaces, designed by Stirling Prize winning Haworth Tompkins to provide technical workshops that specifically serve artists and designers.

 At the heart of the building are new state of the art workshop facilities, which include:

 The University also has its own on-site galleries, including:

-Kingston is just a 30-minute train journey from central London.
-Here you can access the city's unrivalled wealth of exhibitions and galleries, including the Tate Modern and the National Gallery.
-Kingston School of Art works closely with the Institute of Contemporary Art (ICA) in central London where internationally-acclaimed exhibitions, events, talks and screenings are held that students often attend.
-Kingston staff members have professional contacts with central London institutions.
-This means that opportunities arise for students to meet arts professionals, as part of an optional visit to a gallery, museum or archive.
+Kingston is just a 20-minute train journey away from central London.
+Here you can access the city's major museums, galleries, artists' spaces, archives and events.
+These include Tate Modern, Tate Britain, the British Museum, Whitechapel Gallery, the National Gallery, Hauser & Wirth, the Royal Academy and Frieze Art Fair.
+Kingston School of Art works closely with the Institute of Contemporary Art (ICA) in central London where internationally acclaimed exhibitions, events, talks and screenings are held that students often attend.
+Staff members' professional contacts with central London institutions means that opportunities arise for students to meet arts professionals as part of optional visits to galleries, museums or archives, for example.

 Our graduates have progressed to careers in curation, arts administration, project management, arts education and PhD study, and have established arts collectives internationally.